GetRecruited

 Fifth-year costs.

 Many athletes take five years to graduate due to the demands of their sport.
 Whether the scholarship extends to a fifth year depends on the sport, the school, and remaining eligibility.
 Don't assume.
+If your family is hearing terms like redshirt, gray shirt, or medical redshirt and trying to model year-five cost risk, read redshirting in college sports explained.

 The bottom line